 Income generated by playing in the FA Premier League

-The football clubs which are able to ply their trade in the Football Association Premier League in England are able to gain huge amounts of income simply by being part of the league.
+The football clubs which ply their trade in the Football Association Premier League in England are able to gain huge amounts of income simply by being part of that league.

 Parachute payments for relegated clubs

-The purpose of the parachute payments is to ensure that the club can cope with reduced income from not being part of the Premier League and also the fact that many of the players remaining at the club will still be under contract on so called Premier League wages.
+The aim of these payments is to ensure the club can cope with the reduced income from not being part of the Premier League – especially given that many of the players remaining at the club will still be under contract on so-called Premier League wages.